nexocraft-graphicx/graphicx-io-raspi-sense-hat-python/README.md

 The following picture shows an example of a screen after login via SSH, in this case under Windows 10:
 ![rasp_10](images/rasp_10.JPG)

+## Hints to optimize a Raspberry Pi 4 for 24/7 operation

+In the Internet you can find various hints to optimize a Raspberry Pi 4 for 24/7 operation.
+Here, we give you some hints.
+Regarding how to achieve each of these, please search for articles on the Internet.

+- To reduce disk wear disable swapping in the OS.
+- To reduce disk wear map /var/log and similar locations to a temporary file system (tmpfs) or a RAM-disk file system (ramfs).
+- Activate the watchdog.

 ## Setup python Environment

 To use the example you need to install following packages: